argilla-io/distilabel/docs/sections/learn/caching.md

 - `pipeline.yaml`

     This file contains a representation of the `Pipeline` in *YAML* format.
-If we push a `Distiset` to the hub as obtained from calling `Pipeline.run`, this file will be stored at our datasets' repository, allowing to reproduce the `Pipeline` using the `CLI`:
+If we push a `Distiset` to the Hugging Face Hub as obtained from calling `Pipeline.run`, this file will be stored at our datasets' repository, allowing to reproduce the `Pipeline` using the `CLI`:

     ```bash
     distilabel pipeline run --config "path/to/pipeline.yaml"